gigaj0ule/dream-machine/README.md

 $ wget http://dreammachine.thotcrime.org:8080/ai_models/[the_model_u_want].ckpt

-Visit http://dreammachine.thotcrime.org:8080/ai_models/ to see what models are available
+(visit http://dreammachine.thotcrime.org:8080/ai_models/ to see what models are available)